 '''

 SELECT FROM public.us_state_info

-WHERE CAST(statehood AS date) > CAST('1875-12-31' AS date);

 '''

 You need to put the date value in single quotes to first make it text, otherwise, the SQL interpreter might attempt to subtract the month and day from the year and return an integer.
 Then you can use CAST to change the text to a date type.